Residency in Community Health Optometry/Ocular Disease

 Fax: (718) 240-0439

 In this multidisciplinary medical setting, the resident provides eyecare for patients of all ages with a diverse range and high rate of ocular and systemic disorders.
 The resident also provides direct care under ophthalmologic supervision, observes surgeries and observes patient care in various nonophthalmic medical departments.
 The resident manages all cases and coordinates interdisciplinary care when necessary.
+There is a rotation through various services at SUNY’s University Eye Center and will include “elective” clinics.
 Individuals who complete the program are prepared to develop and operate a full-scope urban eyecare service.

 |Program Length||12 months|